What is a VPN?

 How to configure your VPN?

-A kill switch protects you against this by preventing connections into and out of your device unless the VPN connection is active.
+A kill switch protects you against this by preventing connections into and out of your device unless the VPN connection is active, ensuring that your real IP and location are never accidentally exposed to the world at large.

 Will a VPN slow down my internet?

-A VPN routes your data an extra leg to a VPN server, which must then spend processing power encrypting and decrypting the data.
+A VPN routes your data through a VPN server, which must then spend processing power encrypting and decrypting the data before it is then routed on to the rest of the internet.
 It is therefore inevitable that using a VPN will slow down your internet connection at least a little.

-The two biggest factors at play are the distance to the VPN server and how loaded the VPN server is.
+The two biggest factors at play are the distance to the VPN server and how loaded the VPN server is with other users.
 If you connect to a server near to you which is not overloaded, then you can expect to lose around 10 percent of your base internet speed.
 However, the Fastest VPNs invest heavily in high-speed servers so you don't have to deal with a slow internet connection.

 Do I need an ISP if I use a VPN?